canonical/lxd/doc/rest-api.md

 The language follows the OData conventions for structuring REST API filtering logic.
 Logical operators are also supported for filtering: not(not), equals(eq), not equals(ne), and(and), or(or).
+Filters are evaluated with left associativity.
 Values with spaces can be surrounded with quotes.
 Nesting filtering is also supported.
 For instance, to filter on a field in a device config you would pass:

 ?filter=config.field_name eq desired_field_assignment